 You can have any color, as long as it is black.Henry Ford – speaking about the Ford T model in 1909

 There is a reason for this as well!
-The plastic mould needed to create the plastic parts for the Raspberry Pi 400 is very expensive – to use different colours, it either would have to be shut down, changed over & also waste a number of “mixed-color” plastic parts – or a second mould would need to be made.
+The plastic mold needed to create the plastic parts for the Raspberry Pi 400 is very expensive – to use different colors, it either would have to be shut down, changed over & also waste a number of “mixed-color” plastic parts – or a second mold would need to be made.

-Since Raspberry Pi 400 is in high demand, shutting down the mould is not an option (plus, wasting any plastic would not seem very Raspberry Pi like!).
+Since Raspberry Pi 400 is in high demand, shutting down the mold is not an option (plus, wasting any plastic would not seem very Raspberry Pi like!).

 Furthermore, there are many new variations of the Raspberry Pi 400, as it has to have the keyboard in many local languages.
 Having additional sets of color options would make this even more difficult for everyone concerned with manufacturing and distribution (including us, at buyzero.de)

-Good news for people who would prefer a dark keyboard, however: some time down the line, a black/grey Raspberry Pi 400 will appear, as “corporates prefer it that way”.
+Good news for people who would prefer a dark keyboard, however: some time down the line, a black/grey Raspberry Pi 400 will appear, as “corporate types prefer it that way”.

 #14 Pi 400 is ready-to-go out of the box

-Raspberry Pi 400 (Kit) is the first truly “plug and play unit” – the SD card is already inserted, and has Raspberry Pi OS on it.
+The Raspberry Pi 400 (kit) is the first truly “plug and play unit” – the SD card is already inserted, and has Raspberry Pi OS on it.
 The unit will boot up, as you plug in the power supply and connect it to a wall socket.